shekhsahebali/Ecommerce-Web-Scraping-Demo/README.md

 # Ecommerce-Web-Scraping-Demo(Daraz)
 A web scraping project designed to extract product data from Daraz (an e-commerce platform).
 The script automates the collection of essential product information such as product names, prices, ratings, reviews, etc.

+Perfect for analysts, sellers, and developers looking to automate product data collection.

 ## Recommended IDE Setup

 [VS Code](https://code.visualstudio.com/).